What is the Policy Committee?

-Adela works with Rebecca to develop the party's social media presence and its relationship with national and local press, as well as generating communications around the party's longer term policies and campaigns.
+Adela develops the party's relationship with national and local press and oversees its reactive presence on social media, as well as generating communications around the party's longer term policies and campaigns.
 She also works with local branches, providing communications support and advice.

 Rebecca Mtsambiwa, Communications Coordinator

-Rebecca works with Adela to develop the party's social media presence and its relationship with national and local press, as well as generating communications around the party's longer term policies and campaigns.
-She also works with local branches, providing communications support and advice.
+Rebecca works to develop the party's strategic social media campaigns and generates digital communications around its longer term policies and offline campaigns.
+She also works on internal communications with the party's members and supporters.

 Eleanor Leone, Administrative Officer

 Eleanor is the front of house for the party, ensuring that visitors, enquiries and volunteers get to the right place.
 She also does finance and branch admin, manages our volunteer system and handles bookings and travel and oversees the day to day running of the office to make sure the party's work goes as smoothly as possible.

 Aimee job-shares the members and supporters officer role with Pauline Davis.
 Together they manage the day-to-day work of recruiting, engaging and retaining the party's members and supporters and responding to member enquiries and requests.

 Pauline job-shares the members and supporters officer role with Aimee Williams-Maynard.
 Together they manage the day-to-day work of recruiting, engaging and retaining the party's members and supporters and responding to member enquiries and requests.